hyperledger/besu-docs/docs/Reference/API-Methods.md

     ```

 The following example request estimates the cost of deploying a simple storage smart contract to
 the network.
-The data field contains the hash of the compiled contract to be deployed.
+The data field contains the hash of the compiled contract you want to deploy.
 (You can
-obtain the compiled contract hash from your IDE; for example, **Remix > Compile tab > details >
+get the compiled contract hash from your IDE; for example, **Remix > Compile tab > details >
 WEB3DEPLOY**.)
 The result is 113355 wei.

 **Returns**